5 Ways to Encourage Seniors to Maintain a Healthy Lifestyle

 Budget may also be a constraint in this situation.
 If so, it may help if you can pitch in for groceries, to help cook meals, or help host small get-togethers in their home.

-4. See the doctor
+4. See the Doctor Regularly (if Possible)

 It might help to remind them that well visits and recommended screenings are necessary to catch the early stages of many health issues, which increases the chances of curing long-term problems.